securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

     from openfl.interface.interactive_api.experiment import FLExperiment

-*Experiment* is being initialized by taking federation as a parameter.
+*Experiment* is being initialized by taking a Federation object and the experiment name as parameters.

 .. code-block:: python

-    fl_experiment = FLExperiment(federation=federation)
+    fl_experiment = FLExperiment(federation: Federation, experiment_name: str)

 To start an experiment user must register *DataLoader*, *Federated Learning tasks* and *Model* with *Optimizer*.
-There are several supplementary interface classes for these purposes.
+There are several supplementary interface classes for these entities.

 .. code-block:: python